Nitish145/blog/_posts/2020-05-23-week-2-report.md

 end
 ```

-These covers the basics, let's rest others You must have some reasons to go to our [github](https://github.com/CircuitVerse/CircuitVerse) too :)
+These covers the basics, for further details make sure to checkout our [github](https://github.com/CircuitVerse/CircuitVerse).

 Just a side note, it feels ecstatic to see `coveralls` coverage go up in your [PR](https://github.com/CircuitVerse/CircuitVerse/pull/1431)..

 Let's head over to some other stuff..
 Projects is done..
 You might wanna form groups, add members, assignments..

-_"Stay calm and believe in CircuitVerse"_
+_"Keep calm and believe in CircuitVerse"_

 As far as groups are concerned we have `groups`, `group_members`, `assignments` controller.
 First things first, `groups_controller.rb`.
 We haven't talked about `selective including` yet but will have a look over that here..